3mcd/javelin/docs-src/content/ecs/world.md

 <aside>
   <p>
-    <strong>Tip</strong> — the following chapters assume that you are familiar with basic ECS concepts discussed in the <a href="/ecs">opening section</a>.
+    <strong>Tip</strong> — the following chapters assume that you're familiar with basic ECS concepts discussed in the <a href="/ecs">opening section</a>.
   </p>
 </aside>